TheFuturoHouse.com | Latest Site News & Updates

 The first hurdle was "red tape" and planning regulations.
 There were no rules that could readily be applied to this totally new concept and so the "planners" and "regulators" had to come up with new ones.
 There were plumbing, building and electrical inspections; the City Council required extensive stress tests that took significant time and weeks ran into months.
 The first attempt at installing the foundation was faulty and it had to be redone.
 Eventually the Redwoods found themselves camping in a small shed for a time.
 Redwood summarizes this way:

 "The three-day construction job had extended to nearly seven months.
 It was still far from finished.
 But there was a roof, a floor and a bed.
-After the hut, it seemed spacious."
+After the hut, it seemed spacious.

 Finally moving into the Futuro should, Redwood says, have been an occasion to celebrate but in fact she recounts how:

-"With the blissful ignorance of average guinea-pigs, we were launched into the most grueling aspect of the trial."
+"With the blissful ignorance of average guinea-pigs, we were launched into the most grueling aspect of the trial.

 Over the coming months and years the Redwood's faced all manner of challenges including:

-"... adapted to space-age living."
+"... adapted to space-age living.

 In August 1997 the property, still with a single Futuro, was sold to the current owners.

 edited by Marko Home and Mika Taanila.
-The photo, shown at left, gives an idea of the magnificent mountain side location the Futuro occupied.
+The photo, shown below, gives an idea of the magnificent mountain side location the Futuro occupied.
 That said it is not a great photo of the Futuro itself.
-If anyone has any photos of the Futuro as it was in Kaikoura I would love to hear from you
+If anyone has any photos of the Futuro as it was in Kaikoura we would love to hear from you

 The exact timing of the addition of the second Futuro to this site is not known.
 The earliest Google Earth satellite imagery for the location is dated 120304 and shows both Futuros so it is clearly prior to this date.
 However we can actually determine that the date was in fact 2002 or earlier based on a Neil Owens photo showing both Futuros on site appearing in Home and Taanila's book.
 The book was first published in 2002.